-- 6. Investment in debt instruments, having credit enhancements backed by equity shares directly or indirectly, shall have a minimum - cover of 4 times considering the market value of such shares. - 7.
-The Scheme may invest in other schemes of the Mutual Fund or any other mutual fund without charging any fees, provided the - aggregate inter-scheme investment made by all the schemes under the same management or in schemes under the management of any other asset management company shall not exceed 5% of the Net Asset Value of the Fund. - 8.
-The Scheme shall not make any investment in: - any unlisted security of an associate or group company of the sponsor; or - any security issued by way of private placement by an associate or group company of the sponsor; or - the listed securities of group companies of the sponsor which is in excess of 25% of the net assets. - 9.
-The Mutual Fund shall get the securities purchased transferred in the name of the Fund on account of the concerned Scheme, wherever investments are intended to be of a long-term nature.
+- Investment in debt instruments, having credit enhancements backed by equity shares directly or indirectly, shall have a minimum cover of 4 times considering the market value of such shares. - 7.
+The Scheme may invest in other schemes of the Mutual Fund or any other mutual fund without charging any fees, provided the aggregate inter-scheme investment made by all the schemes under the same management or in schemes under the aggregate inter-scheme investment made by all the schemes under the same management or in schemes under the management of any other asset management company shall not exceed 5% of the Net Asset Value of the Fund.

+- 8. The Scheme shall not make any investment in: - any unlisted security of an associate or group company of the sponsor; or - any security issued by way of private placement by an associate or group company of the sponsor; or - the listed securities of group companies of the sponsor which is in excess of 25% of the net assets.

+9. The Mutual Fund shall get the securities purchased transferred in the name of the Fund on account of the concerned Scheme, wherever investments are intended to be of a long-term nature.

-- 10. Transfer of investments from one scheme to another scheme in the same Mutual Fund is permitted provided: - a) such transfers are done at the prevailing market price for quoted instruments on spot basis (spot basis shall have the same meaning as specified by a Stock Exchange for spot transactions); and - b) the securities so transferred shall be in conformity with the investment objective of the scheme to which such transfer has been made. - 11.
-The Mutual Fund shall buy and sell securities on the basis of deliveries and shall in all cases of purchases, take delivery of relevant securities and in all cases of sale, deliver the securities:
+- 10. Transfer of instruments from one scheme to another scheme in the same mutual fund is permitted provided: - a) Such transfers are done at the prevailing market price for quoted instruments on spot basis (spot basis shall have the same meaning as specified by a Stock Exchange for spot transactions); and b) the securities so transferred shall be in conformity with the investment objective of the scheme to which such transfer has been made.